Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 - The `CPSR` **cannot** be used as an operand or the destination register.

 #### `MOV`
-This instruction can be used to move an immediate value into a register or to move values between register:
+This instruction can be used to move an immediate value into a register or to move values between registers:

 |31-28                           | 27                    |26-23               | 22                  | 21-0               |
 |--------------------------------|-----------------------|--------------------|---------------------|--------------------|